slackhq/tiny-thumb/README.md

 | --- | --- | --- |
 | ![](./img/cy.jpg) | ![](./img/tiny-cy.jpg) | ![](./img/tiny-cy-blur.jpg) |

 ## High-Level Algorithim

 Create:
 - Convert input to JPEG.
 - Downsample using predetermined JPEG quality parameters.
 - Strip the JPEG header up to and including part of the 'start of scan' marker.

-View:
+Reconstitute:
 - Concatenate a known header with the tiny thumb and make some small adjustments to get a valid JPEG.
-- Optionally upsample and post process.
+- Optionally upsample and post process. :sparkles:

-## Program Output and Reconstitution Algorithim
+## Program Output and Detailed Reconstitution Algorithim
 The output of this program is a json object containing the key `Payload` whose value is a base64 encoded byte array.
 The base64 header can be found in the key `Debug.Head`, and the dimension offset in `Debug.DimensionOffset`.

 A server and client should preshare the mapping from all known types to corresponding headers and dimension offsets.
 Upon receiving a payload, a client can reconstitute a valid JPEG using the following process: